danielbodnar/awesome-stars/README.md

 - [basetool-io/basetool](https://github.com/basetool-io/basetool) - Open-source internal tool framework. 💪  Empower your team and collaborators to view and manage the data you already own in a nice easy-to-use protected tool.
 Basetool helps you have a better handle on
 - [sayanarijit/xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer
 - [open-source-labs/SvelteStorm](https://github.com/open-source-labs/SvelteStorm) - SvelteStorm is an open-source IDE with a built-in Debugging window for viewing and debugging your Svelte project in real-time
-- [illacloud/illa-builder](https://github.com/illacloud/illa-builder) - 🚀 Retool open-source alternative, with low-code UI components and support for multiple data resources.
+- [illacloud/illa-builder](https://github.com/illacloud/illa-builder) - Build customized Admin Panel for your App and Website.
+Supports multi-person collaboration.
+Significantly reduce development time
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [instill-ai/vdp](https://github.com/instill-ai/vdp) - 💧 Instill VDP (Versatile Data Pipeline) is an open-source tool to seamlessly integrate AI to process unstructured data in the modern data stack
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.